Control-Oriented Deep Space Communications For Unmanned Space Exploration: System Model

-Then, the computing module of the spacecraft processes the sensing data and calculates the control command.
-Since the LQR-based control design is based on well-established control theory, the optimal control input, i.e., $\mathbf{u}_{k,i}$, can be calculated by solving a well-defined optimization problem.
+Then, the spacecraft processes sensing data and calculates control commands.
+Since the LQR-based control is grounded in well-established control theory, the optimal control input, i.e., $\mathbf{u}_{k,i}$, can be calculated by solving a well-defined optimization problem \cite{ref113}.

-Afterward, the mother spacecraft works as the BS to distribute control commands to the daughter probes.
-They are all equipped with a single antenna.
-According to \cite{f19}, the near planet link has similar characteristics as the near Earth link.
-The detailed model depends on the planetary conditions, such as the presence of atmosphere and surface dust.
-To ensure the communication reliability, it is advisable to incorporate a certain electrical level allowance.
-We thereby adopt a large-scale model that considers both the line-of-sight and nonline-of-sight conditions of the near Earth link to model the near planet link \cite{ff8}